 The Company may derive revenue from licensing its proprietary PRINT technology and from performing research and development services.
-Revenues are recognized as services are performed in an amount that reflects the consideration the Company expects to be entitled to in exchange for those services and technology.
-The Company recorded no revenue during the three months ended March 31, 2020 and 2019.
+Revenue is recognized as services are performed in an amount that reflects the consideration the Company expects to be entitled to in exchange for those services and technology.